Close

 Electronic Submission of Audit Reports

-In the event that the taxpayer is subject to an audit under section 44AB and their accounts have been audited by an accountant, they must furnish details of the audit report, including the auditor’s information and the electronic submission date to the department.
+If the taxpayer is subject to an audit under section 44AB and their accounts have been audited by an accountant, they must furnish details of the audit report, including the auditor’s information and the electronic submission date to the department.

 What is the Structure of the ITR-6 Form?